 While we obtained new A2 and A5 Lux scooters for this review, our kids have had their own A2 and A5 scooters for 5 or 6 years.
 They both still work great (despite being a bit noisier as time goes on).
 For the price, I’ve actually been quite shocked at how well they’ve withstood the test of time and the beating kids give them!

 From a safety perspective, please remember that kick scooters are not meant for skateparks.
 Their ability to fold can be very dangerous in that environment.
-Trick scooters like the Fuzion X5 are much better suited for actually doing tricks.
+Trick scooters like Fuzion scooters are much better suited for actually doing tricks.
 Mild features like ramps at skateparks are generally okay for kick-scooters.

 If your child is 6 or under, the A2 will be a better fit and will still allow for several years of riding.
 My tall 10-year-old and small 12-year-old both still fit just fine on the A2, although it wouldn’t be their first choice.